 CARH’S BROADCAST E-MAIL – Regulatory Alert

-Today, the Department of Housing and Urban Development (HUD) released Fiscal Year (FY) 2021 Income Limits.
-These income limits are effective today, April 1, 2021.
+On April 18th, the Department of Housing and Urban Development (HUD) released Fiscal Year (FY) 2022 Income Limits.
+These income limits were effective on April 18, 2022.

 Income limits are set by HUD to determine the eligibility of applicants for HUD’s assisted housing programs.
 Section 8 Fair Market Rent (FMR) area definitions are used to develop median family income estimates for each metropolitan area and non-metropolitan county.
 HUD income limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.

 Low-income families are defined as families whose incomes do not exceed 80 percent of the median family income for the area.
 Very low-income families are defined as families whose incomes do not exceed 50 percent of the median family income for the area.
 Income limits for non-metropolitan areas may not be less than limits based on the State non-metropolitan median family income level.